hack4impact-utk/loves-kitchen/README.md

 ## Things to fix:

-- replace age with emergency contact in volunteer model and registration form

-  - display emergency contact in staff page
-  - allow for it to be changed by users

 - total hours from all or one volunteer in time block (only on admin)

   - kinda like the volunteer search bar, but two fields